marcoayora/Project-3-marco/README.md

-# Project 2: Geospatial-data | Marco Ayora Arsic
+# Project 3: Geospatial-data | Marco Ayora Arsic

 ## Introduction

 In this project I have taken my role as a data analyst further away.
-In order too look for a new office for the gaming company I am working for I have compared multiple existing offices of the city of Tokyo one of the biggest cities involved in the business of gaming developement, while taking in account as much as possible all the needs of each of the corporates of the business; such as close starbucks to the office to satisfy the 10 executives.
+In order too look for a new office for the gaming company I am working for I have compared multiple existing offices of the city of Tokyo one of the biggest cities involved in the business of gaming developement, while taking in account as much as possible all the needs of each of the corporates of the business; such as close starbucks to the office to satisfy the executives.

 ## Data Source

-My offices data have come from the companies database from MongoDB.
+My offices data have come from a companies database from MongoDB.
 While all the coordinates and data about all points of interests like bars, Starbucks, educative centers...
 Were implemented through the API Foursquare.

 ## Methodology